Asana/bazels3cache/README.md

 ## Arguments for Bazel

-`bazels3cache` defaults to using port 7777.
+`bazels3cache` defaults to using port 7777, although bzl usually chooses a different port.
 Assuming you have it on the default port, and running on `localhost, start Bazel with these arguments:

     bazel \
         --host_jvm_args=-Dbazel.DigestFunction=SHA1 \